edge-servers/immunity-docs/user/firmware-upgrades.rst

 Firmware Upgrades
 =================

-OpenWISP Firmware Upgrader has been introduced in OpenWISP 20 and focuses on allowing users to maintain the firmware of their network devices up to date.
+Immunity Firmware Upgrader has been introduced in Immunity 20 and focuses on allowing users to maintain the firmware of their network devices up to date.